Visit the Computational Biology lab website

 Our work has continued its focus on three main areas: Statistical methods for the analysis of next‑generation sequencing data, evolutionary approaches to cancer and methods for the analysis of genomics data.

 We have continued our research in the area of evolutionary methods in cancer biology, focussing in particular on: (i) spatial stochastic models for the evolution of tumours.
-Such models allow us to study cancer stem cells by comparing the dynamics of particular molecular markers; (ii) Approximate Bayesian computation (ABC) for inference, particularly in the setting in which observations from the underlying model cannot be simulated sufficiently quickly; (iii) Methods for estimating the complexity of sequencing libraries, and on the evolution of post-stationary phase mutants in E. coli.
+Such models allow us to study cancer stem cells by comparing the dynamics of particular molecular markers; (ii) Approximate Bayesian computation (ABC) for inference, particularly in the setting in which observations from the underlying model cannot be simulated sufficiently quickly; (iii) Methods for estimating the complexity of sequencing libraries.